35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ![](img/table_fds_demolitions_210824_edit.png "Sources – Officer report, 07-CO-0046, Planning committee, 5 June 2007; Executive report Aylesbury Phase 1 Compulsory Purchase Orders, 9 Feb 2010")

+### Tustin On-site?

+On the Tustin estate Bowness House, Heversham House, Kentmere House and Hillbeck Close are all earmarked for demolition.
+This will [lose 202 council homes](<https://moderngov.southwark.gov.uk/documents/s107929/Report Tustin Estate land bounded by Manor Grove Ilderton Road Hillbeck Close Old Kent Road SE15.pdf>), with 355 social rent built in their place, giving an ‘uplift’ of 153 social rent homes .
+There will also be 115 intermediate and 220 free market homes, giving a total of 690.

+But while the scheme is described as being ‘on site’, this is only practically true of Phase 1 of the four-phase development.
+An examination of Southwark’s planning register shows that while all the phases have an outline planning permission, only [Phase 1 has a full detailed planning permission](https://moderngov.southwark.gov.uk/mgAi.aspx?ID=64449).
+Phases 2, 3 and 4 still need these vital approvals.
+Most of the 690 new homes will be delivered on these later phases (523 homes); Phase 1 will deliver 167 units, including 157 ‘affordable’ homes.

+The Tustin regeneration was approved by residents by ballot and will provide more and better quality social rented housing.
+But counting them all now and without taking account of the social housing lost is inaccurate and premature.

 #### The cost of scrapping schemes

 Inside Housing recently reported on figures supplied by Southwark Council in response to FOI requests.....